In its most common sense, innovation is the creation and introduction of new, redesigned, or substantially improveds, processes or Systems.

 It can be understood as:

-- the practice of creation and introduction,
+- the practice of making this transition,

 - the process that structures this practice,